The Software Developer Shortage and What We Can Do About It

 3. There is a skill mismatch between education and industry.

 College degrees alone are not necessarily enough.
 Theoretical concepts taught at the university level are foundational but rarely meet most companies’ requirements for junior developers.
-Coding bootcamps can help to accommodate the skills shortage but usually are limited in scope focusing on a single programming language at a team.
+Coding bootcamps can help to accommodate the skills shortage but usually are limited in scope focusing on a single programming language.
 Developers need professional development in addition to the technical expertise they gain through their academic careers.

 4. There will always be competition for top talent.

 The Great Resignation or Reshuffle accelerated the rate at which employees change jobs, but competition was always a factor.
 Skilled developers remain in high demand.
 Expanded opportunities for remote work mean that the pool of potential employers for any given job has grown.
-The Internet and social media allow job seekers more access to and engagement with potential employers, hiring managers, and recruiters.
+The Internet and social media allow job seekers more access and opportunities to engage with potential employers, hiring managers, and recruiters.

 5. The looming recession